IdoSolomon/BeersInc/README.txt

 Raccoon		Raccoon		No
 Serval		Serval		No

-GET and POST methods are ducomented in the attached API pdf.
+GET and POST methods are documented in the attached API pdf.